-H. Exemptions from District/ State Assessments for Special Program Students Amended 07-01-08
+H. Exemptions from District/ State Assessments for Special Program Students

 All ELL students are expected to participate in the FSA English Language Arts tests.
-However, ELL students who have received 12 months or less of instruction in an approved ESOL program can be exempt from taking FSA English Language Arts tests if an ELL Committee decides it is appropriate.
-The alternate assessment to be used is the CELLA which will be given at the appropriate grade level.
+However, ELL students who have received 12 months or less of instruction in an approved ESOL program (according to the date entered U.S. school) can be exempt from taking FSA English Language Arts tests if an ELL Committee decides it is appropriate.
+The alternate assessment to be used is the ACCESS 2.0, which will be given at the appropriate grade level.
 All ELL students, regardless of years of instruction, are expected to participate in the FSA Mathematics and Science tests.